Photography Pricing Calculator

 The Editing Time Trap: A 2-hour portrait session often requires 4-6 hours of culling and editing.
 A 10-hour wedding can require 30-50 hours of post-processing.
 Factor this into your rates.

-Raising Rates: If you're booking 80%+ of inquiries, you're priced too low.
-Gradually raise rates for new clients.
-Aim to book 30-50% of inquiries at sustainable rates.
+Raising Rates: If you are booking 80%+ of inquiries, you are probably priced too low.
+Gradually raise rates for new clients and aim to book fewer inquiries at sustainable prices.

-Market Research: Research local photographers at your experience level.
-Facebook groups, wedding directories, and Google searches reveal market rates.
+Market Research: Research local photographers at your experience level through directories, Facebook groups, and Google searches.
+Match your pricing to the client outcome you deliver.

 Common Questions